About rainbow and same-sex families

 What matters to children is what their parents do.
 When parents raise their children in nurturing, warm, sensitive, responsive and flexible ways, children grow and develop well.
 And gay and lesbian parents bring the same skills, strengths and abilities to raising children as heterosexual parents do.

 Also, research with children of parents who’ve transitioned gender shows that these children also cope well, do as well as other children, and mostly have positive and happy relationships with their parents.

 All families navigate challenges as their children grow and develop.
 Many of these challenges are the same for rainbow and same-sex families and other families.
 But parents in rainbow families might have to navigate some unique challenges, like discrimination or a lack of understanding of their needs.

 Same-sex and gender-diverse people can face challenges in becoming parents.
 They might have concerns about assisted reproductive technologies, surrogacy laws, or opportunities for adoption and fostering.

 Parents in rainbow and same-sex families might be worried about their legal rights and entitlements.
 For example, if they have children from a previous relationship, they might be concerned about custody issues just like other parents, but they might also be worried that their sexual orientation or gender identity might affect custody.

-Discrimination can be overt, like violence or threats.
+Discrimination can be obvious, like violence or threats.
 But it can also be subtle, like service providers assuming that families have two heterosexual parents.
-This means that same-sex families have to ‘come out’ every time they talk to service providers.
+This means that rainbow and same-sex families have to ‘come out’ every time they talk to service providers.

-Having same-sex parents can sometimes make it more likely that children will experience teasing or bullying.
-But this can depend on how accepting the community is of same-sex relationships.
+Having parents who identify as LGBTIQA+ can sometimes make it more likely that children will experience teasing or bullying.
+But this can depend on how accepting the community is of rainbow families.
 Building children’s resilience can help them cope better if they do experience bullying.